manupriya/astpath/README.md

 [e ɛs ti pæθ] _n_.

-Ⅰ. A B command-line utility for querying Python ASTs using XPath syntax.
+Ⅰ. A Bsase command-line utility for querying Python ASTs using XPath syntax.

 ⅠⅠ.
 A better way of searching through your codebase.